WDI-SEA/react-development-course-materials/03-Underlying Concepts/02-react-component-lifecycle-lecture.md

 ## The `render()` Method

 This is the one method that every React class component **must** have.
-It is called in two parts of the component lifecycle - at the beginning, when the component is being initiated/mounted, and when the component is being updated.
+It is called in two parts of the component lifecycle: At the beginning, when the component is being initiated/mounted, and when the component is being updated.

 - In `render`, you return JSX using `this.props` and `this.state`.

-The following component renders a single `prop` and a single `state` key - a car model and a speed.
+The following component renders a single `prop` and a single `state` key: A car model and a speed.
 Once this component is mounted, its `speed` state will increase by 1 every second.
 You can [try it out yourself on CodePen](https://codepen.io/SuperTernary/pen/zzMPGp).

 ```javascript
 class Car extends React.Component {